Friday, March 23, 2012

 By 7th grade, our son was taking Florinef for OI and had shown dramatic improvement.
 He no longer needed the homebound tutoring, went back to full-time school including electives and band, and was even able to take the state tests.
 So, those items were removed from the 504 Plan, but all the rest stayed because he still missed anywhere from 20-25 days of school a year.

 For the first three years of high school, the 504 Plan was pretty much the same.
 Our son attended school full-time but missed 25-35 days a year, so the accommodations focused on reducing volume of work and helping him to catch up when he’d been absent a lot.
-By October this year, we realized he was in much worse shape from his Lyme and other tick illnesses treatment, so we added these accommodations:
+By October of his senior year, we realized he was in much worse shape from his treatments for Lyme and other tick illnesses, so we added these accommodations:

 • Homebound instruction, 2-3 hours a week, to help him keep up with his classes.